TheThirdOne/computed-tomographic-imaging-gitbook/signal-processing/one-dimensional.md

 X_{-u}=X_{N-u}
 ```

-which is easily proved by substitution in (43).
+which is easily proved by substitution in `\eqref{eq:finite-fourier}`.
 For further explanation,
 consider now a particular value for `N`, say 8.
 We already know that

 From the periodicity property we can now add the following